-The normal color of the outer covers of the cockroach is due to the presence in its chitinous shell (cuticle) of a set of special pigments from the melanin group-by the way, by the chemical nature of those close to those responsible for the color of skin and hair in mammals.
+The normal color of the outer covers of the cockroach is due to the presence in its chitinous shell (cuticle) of a set of special pigments from the group of melanins - incidentally, by the chemical nature of those close to those responsible for the color of skin and hair in mammals.

 It is interesting

 The type of pigment color of cockroaches refers to the so-called cuticular color, that is, when the pigments are exclusively in the outer covers of the insect.
 Since the cuticle is chemically very resistant, after the death of an insect, the color remains very long.

 In some insects, the color is hypodermal and subhypodermal - in this case the pigments are in soft tissues under the exoskeleton.
 Often after the death of an insect such a color changes rapidly - for example, blue and green coloring of dragonflies after their death quickly becomes faded, grayish-brown.